 Bodies extracted for science, surveillance, and selling

 Far too often, the problem is not that bodies go uncounted or undercounted, or that their existence or their interests go unacknowledged, but the reverse: that their information is enthusiastically scooped up for the narrow purposes of our data-collecting institutions.
 For example, in 2012, The New York Times published an explosive article by Charles Duhigg, "How Companies Learn Your Secrets," which soon became the stuff of legend in data and privacy circles.
-Duhigg describes how Andrew Pole, a data scientist working at Target, synthesized customers’ purchasing histories with the timeline of those purchases in order to infer if a customer might be pregnant.
+Duhigg describes how Andrew Pole, a data scientist working at Target, synthesized customers’ purchasing histories with the timeline of those purchases in order to detect whether a customer might be pregnant.
 (Evidently, pregnancy is the second major life event, after leaving for college, that determines whether a casual shopper will become a customer for life).
 Pole’s algorithm was so accurate that he could not only identify the pregnant customers, but also predict their due dates.

 But then Target turned around and put this algorithm into action by sending discount coupons to pregnant customers.
 Win-win.
 Or so they thought, until a Minneapolis teenager's dad saw the coupons for maternity clothes that she was getting in the mail, and marched into his local Target to read the manager the riot act.
 Why was his daughter getting coupons for pregnant women when she was only a teen?!

 It turned out that the young woman was, indeed, pregnant.
 Pole's algorithm informed Target before the teenager informed her father.
 Evidently, there are approximately twenty-five common products, including unscented lotion and large bags of cotton balls, that, when analyzed together, can predict whether or not a customer is pregnant, and if so, when they are due to give birth.
 But in the case of the Minneapolis teen, the win-win quickly became a lose-lose, as Target lost a potential customer and the pregnant teenager lost far worse: her privacy over information related to her own body and her health.
-In this way, Target’s pregnancy prediction algorithm helps to illustrate another reason why bodies must be brought back to the data science table: without the ability of individuals and communities to shape the terms of their own data collection, their bodies can be mined and their data can be extracted far too easily--and done so by powerful institutions who rarely have their best interests at heart.
+In this way, Target’s pregnancy prediction model helps to illustrate another reason why bodies must be brought back to the data science table: without the ability of individuals and communities to shape the terms of their own data collection, their bodies can be mined and their data can be extracted far too easily--and done so by powerful institutions who rarely have their best interests at heart.

 At root, this is another question of power, along with a question of priorities and resources-- financial ones.
 Data collection and analysis can be prohibitively expensive.
 At Facebook's newest data center in New Mexico, the electrical cost alone is estimated at $31 million annually.
 Only corporations like Target, along with well-resourced governments and elite research universities, have the resources to collect, store, maintain, and analyze data at the highest levels.
 It’s the flip side of the lack of data on maternal health outcomes.
 Put crudely, there is no profit to be made collecting data on the women who are dying, but there is significant profit in knowing whether women are pregnant.